flegaspi700/Chat-AI/docs/02-testing/testing-guide.md

-# Automated Testing Guide for NoteChat-AI
+# Automated Testing Guide for DocuNote

 ## 📋 Overview

-This guide explains how to set up and run automated tests for the NoteChat-AI application.
+This guide explains how to set up and run automated tests for the DocuNote application.

 ## 🚀 Quick Start